Detailed course offerings (Time Schedule) are available for

 Consists of two parts: a laboratory review of gross and microscopic cardiovascular pathology of selected autopsied cases followed by a combined clinical (medical and/or surgical) and pathology conference discussing these cases.
 Prerequisite: HUBIO 540 and permission of instructor.

-PATH 590 Patient-Centered Translation Research (1) Horwitz
+PATH 590 Patient-Centered Translational Research (1) Horwitz

 MSTP students preparing to return to clerkships are partnered with a senior MD/PhD medical student or house office, preview the medical or surgical ward team environment, select a patient-focused translation research topic based on their clinical experience, and prepare a plan for refreshing introductory clinical skills.
 Offered: WSp.